MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 ![](../Images/Conditional%201.png)
 -----

 Conditionals can be present or past, real or unreal.
-Except of the first example, I'm going to use "have" as the verb for the conditional clause and "be" as the verb for the main clause.
+Except for the first example, I use "have" as the verb for the conditional clause and "be" as the verb for the main clause.

 ## Real Situations